Shailesh12-svg/nvhaver.github.io/_drafts/security/keepass.md

 ### Plug-ins

 KeePass on its own already is very powerful, but combined with the following plug-ins, it really becomes a complete toolset for working with passwords and even keypairs.
+An overview of all availanle plug-ins can be found on the [KeePass plugn page](https://keepass.info/plugins.html).

 #### Installing a plug-in